cm3155/MNIST-digitrecognizer-ModelCard/README.md

 * **Model implementation code**: [DigitRecognizerComp_Macklin.ipynb](https://github.com/cm3155/final-proj/blob/main/DigitRecognizerComp_Macklin.ipynb)

 ### Intended Use
-* **Primary intended uses**: This model is an educational example of a model that could be used to recognize and classify images of hand-written digits from 0-9.
+* **Primary intended uses**: This model is an educational example of a model that could be used to classify images of hand-written digits from 0-9.
 * **Primary intended users**: Students and those interested in learning about machine learning.
 * **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.

 ### Training Data

+* **Source of training data**: Kaggle
+* **How training data was divided into training and validation data**: 80% training, 20% validation
+* **Number of rows in training and validation data**:
+  * Training rows: 33,600
+  * Validation rows: 4,400

 * Data dictionary: